 - 3. At all times keep the water heater area clear and free from combustible materials, gasoline and other flammable vapors and liquids. - 4.
-Annually conduct a visual check of the main and pilot burner flames to determine that they are burning properly.
+Annually conduct a visual check of the burner flames to determine that they are burning properly.
 See the Burner Flame Check section for illustration.
 If sooting or other burner anomalies are evident, shut down the water heater by turning off the gas per the instructions listed in this manual or as listed on the water heater.

-5. Annually remove the inner door and main burner assembly to clean orifices and related parts of any dirt or other foreign material.
-Inspect the burner ports for obstructions or debris and clean with a wire brush as needed.
-Wire brush and/or vacuum clean the combustion chamber as needed to remove scale deposits and debris.
+5. Annually remove the main burner assembly to clean orifices and related parts of any dirt or other foreign material.
+Inspect the burner ports for obstructions or debris and clean with a wire brush, vacuum, or use a mild detergent solution to clean as needed.

 NOTE: It is imperative for proper operation of the water heater that the inner door be replaced in the original location.